Dionisiy/CA/functions.md

 };
 ```

 1. The `var` keyword declares a variable named `functionName`.
 2. The keyword `function` tells the computer that `functionName` is a function and not something else.
 3. Parameters go in the parentheses.
 The computer will look out for it in the code block.
 4. The code block is the reusable code that is between the curly brackets `{ }`.
 Each line of code inside`{ }` must end with a semi-colon.
 5. The entire function ends with a semi-colon.

+To use the function, we **call** the function by just typing the function's name, and putting a parameter value inside parentheses after it.
+The computer will run the reusable code with the specific parameter value substituted into the code.